gordonguthrie/belka-example/docs/index.md

 ## Introduction To The Belka Family

-Belka is a family of components that you can use to buld [Gemini](https://gemini.circumlunar.space/) servers.
+Belka is a family of components that you can use to build [Gemini](https://gemini.circumlunar.space/) servers.

-`gemini://` is a comms protocol a bit more sophisticated, modern, secure and privacy aware than `gopher://` and a lot less sophisticated and surveilable than `http://`.
+`gemini://` is a comms protocol a bit more sophisticated, modern, secure and privacy aware than `gopher://` and a lot less sophisticated and snoop-on-able than `http://`.

 This makes it ideal to build services that are smol, fun, lightweight.